limh0228/rpicampusmap/documentation/Contributors/GitHub.md

 **Pulling**: Getting changes someone else made onto your computer.
 As a general rule, pull often!

-**Merging**: Occurs when both you and someone else are trying to make changes to the same document.
-Merging refers to resolving any problems between your and the other person's changes.
+**Merging**: Occurs when both you and someone else are trying to make changes.
+Merging refers to combining code and resolving any issues  in doing so.

-Once you do so, you can push your merged changes!
+**Branch**: Copying the current code such that you can freely make changes on your branch without affecting someone else's code.
+Branching is useful when you are developing other features, testing code, or making extensive changes.